epogrebnyak/notes-pandoc/README.md

-# pandoc-tryout
+# notes-pandoc
-Markdown to PDF workflow using pandoc
+Started as "Markdown to PDF workflow using pandoc"

 ## Abstract

-Modern open-source computing tools make a promise of reproducible, accessible and more clear research findings as well as easier experimentation and faster delivery of results.
+Modern open-source computing and publishing tools make a promise of reproducible and promptly accessible research as well as faster experimentation.

-However, new skill aquisition and sustaining of open-source workflow comes at a cost.
-This cost can go down with a choice of tools and techniques with low technical burden, as described below.
+However, new skill aquisition is a cost and sustaining of open-source workflow is an investment, specifically in maintaining end-to-end pipeline from research inputs to finished publication.

+Choosing tools and techniques with low technical burden reduces these costs.

+## Is it much different now?

+> Author at writing desk.
+Roman de la Rose.
+Circa 1230

 ![Author at work](images/Roman_de_la_Rose_f._28r_Author_at_writing_desk.jpg)